One of the most common questions I'm asked about newly hatched chicks is: "When can I start giving them treats?".

 When is the right time?

-A chick raised by a mother hen will start to eat "treats" from the start, as she takes them outside.
+A chick raised by a mother hen will start to eat "treats" like worms from the start, as she takes them outside.
 So, if we're raising our chicks as a mother hen would, some would say it's never too early.

 But - and it's a big but - chicks are tiny.
 They don't have the capacity to process complex foodstuffs.